How to Respond to Bad News in English

 Ways to Respond to Very Sad or Shocking News in English

-- I’m very sorry about your loss.
+- I’m truly sorry for your loss.
 (Used to express sympathy for news of a death.)

 - Please accept my sincerest condolences/sympathies.
 (Used to express sympathy for news of a death.)

-- If you need anything, I’m here for you.
+- If you need anything at all, I’m here for you.

 - My heart hurts for you.
 I’m very sorry.